 Pick a type

-Choose the certificate type that matches what you're signing (App Store builds use iOS Distribution; TestFlight or local Development uses iOS Development; notarized macOS apps use Developer ID Application).
+Choose the certificate type that matches what you're signing.
+App Store builds use Apple Distribution, TestFlight or local testing uses Apple Development, and Mac App Store installers use Mac Installer Distribution.

 - 3